 The Saint Bernard breed is quite an old one, going back as far as the 1700s.

 The American Kennel Club places the Saint Bernard in the Working Group.
-These big dogs weigh from one hundred twenty to two hundred pounds and stand twenty six to twenty eight inches tall.
+These big dogs weigh from one hundred twenty to two hundred pounds and stand twenty-six to twenty-eight inches tall.
 This breed can be short haired or it can have a long haired coat.
 Originally, all Saint Bernards had a short haired coat, since snow did not stick to the short hair easily.
-However, when these dogs became popular as pets in Victorian England, Saint Bernard fanciers bred them to have longer hair.
+However, when these dogs became popular as pets in Victorian England, Saint Bernard fanciers bred them to have long hair.
 They also worked to make them bigger and bigger.

 The Saint Bernard is usually a gentle giant and plays well with children and other dogs.
 However, a young Saint Bernard and small children is usually a bad combination, since these dogs make awkward, clumsy puppies.
 More than one toddler has been accidentally knocked down and injured when trying to play with a Saint Bernard puppy.
 Older dogs are usually more graceful and are careful not to knock children down.

 The Saint Bernard does not do well in apartments or town homes.
 These dogs need a lot of room and are not happy without a home that has a fenced yard.
 If they do not have enough exercise, Saint Bernards tend to get into a lot of trouble.
 A bored puppy of this size can sure make a lot of damage.